The Founders’ Rule: How large our House should be

 - And “each State shall have at Least one Representative” (regardless of how small its population)

-Before continuing, it’s important to understand that many of the founders had an excellent grasp of mathematics at a level that is uncommon today, even among those we elect to lead our government.
+Before continuing, it’s important to understand that many of the founders had an excellent grasp of basic mathematics at a level that is uncommon today, even among those we elect to lead our government.
 It was therefore obvious to the founders that both of the above-referenced suboptimizing constraints were temporary in nature.
 That is, both would become increasingly irrelevant assuming that the House continued to grow along with the population, as was intended.

 The first Congress: Article the first

-In order to make explicit the Constitution’s implicit requirement, the very first amendment proposed in 1789 for the Bill of Rights was intended to establish a minimum number of Representatives proportional to the total population.
+Therefore, in order to make explicit the Constitution’s implicit requirement, the very first amendment proposed in 1789 for the Bill of Rights was intended to establish a minimum number of Representatives proportional to the total population.
 The solution intended by Article the first of the Bill of Rights, or the Founders’ Rule, is illustrated by the lower graph in the chart below.

 Had that proposal been ratified, after each decennial population census Congress would have to choose a number of Representatives within the range indicated by the shaded area in the chart above.
 The fifth apportionment provides a real-world example: The 1830 census tallied a total apportionment population of 11.9 million people.
 According to the intended version of the first Article, the minimum House size would therefore be 239, while the Constitution capped it at 397.
 Therefore, to be compliant with both requirements, Congress could have chosen any size between 239 and 397 (inclusive).
 They chose 240.
 (This math is fully explained in this section.)

 Unfortunately, in the waning hours of the first Congress, a defectively-worded version of the proposal described above was substituted for the intended version and sent to the states along with eleven other amendments proposed for the Bill of Rights.
-In time, the subtle defect became apparent, and this embarrassingly faulty version was thrown into America’s memory hole, thereby leaving unresolved that part of the Constitution which Madison had declared “defective”.
+In time, the subtle defect became apparent, and this embarrassingly faulty version was thrown into America’s memory hole, thereby leaving unresolved that part of the Constitution which Madison had declared to be “defective”.
 It is this unresolved defect which plagues our republic today.

 Fourteenth Amendment: One Person, One Vote